 - Brace yourself

-Even if Baby is a basically happy, secure, social child who has never had a problem with childcare before, there may be an adjustment period as he gets used to the new center or provider.
+Even if Baby is a basically happy, secure, social child who has never had a problem with childcare before, there may be an adjustment period as they get used to the new center or provider.
 If Baby has not started to settle more comfortably into a routine after around a week or two, consider talking to your provider about any problems with the way Baby and the center are fitting, or ways to improve the transition.